Issues with Executors

 How can Sharrock Pitman Legal assist if I have issues with an Executor?

 Here at Sharrock Pitman Legal we offer a broad range of legal services to suit your various needs.
-If you would like to speak with one of our team members about an issue you are experiencing with an executor or administrator, as an executor or administrator, or if you have received a complaint from a beneficiary, please feel free to call our accredited specialist Wills and Estates team on 1300 205 506 or alternatively fill in the form below.
+If you would like to speak with one of our team members about an issue you are experiencing with an executor or administrator, as an executor or administrator, or if you have received a complaint from a beneficiary, please feel free to call our Accredited Specialist Wills and Estates Law team on 1300 205 506 or alternatively fill in the form below.